-This course introduces students to descriptors and characteristics of the challenging behavior of young children in early childhood classroom settings.
+In this course, students discuss descriptors and characteristics of challenging behavior of young children in early childhood classroom settings.
 Strategies and approaches for managing such behavior are featured.
 Methods for working with parents when their child displays challenging behavior and for locating outside help are also included.
 (CSU)